Closed-Form Diffusion Models: Related work

 \citet{pidstrigach2022score} takes an initial step in this direction by studying the support of an SGM's model distribution and providing conditions under which an SGM memorizes its training data or learns to sample from the true data manifold. \citet{Oko2023DiffusionMA} further show that diffusion models can attain nearly minimax estimation rates for the true data distribution provided its density lies in an appropriate function class. \citet{yoon2023diffusiongeneralize} propose and empirically test a memorization-generalization dichotomy, which states that diffusion models may only generalize when they are parametrized by neural networks with insufficient capacity relative to the size of their training set. \citet{yi2023generalization} note that standard training objectives for diffusion models have closed-form optima given finite training sets and show via experiments that the approximation error of neural score functions enables existing diffusion models to generalize.
+Recently, \citet{kadkhodaie2024generalization} study generalization in diffusion models using techniques from applied harmonic analysis and demonstrate that SGMs trained on sufficiently large datasets learn a distribution that is effectively independent of the training set, and \citet{aithal2024understanding} show that neural SGMs ``hallucinate'' by generating data that lies outside the support of the target distribution because they learn smooth approximations to the ground truth score function.
 Whereas these works study the generalization of existing SGMs, we construct a novel SGM that explicitly perturbs the closed-form score to generalize without the indeterminate approximation error and training costs of a neural score.

 Recent works in graphics and vision have also noted that neural networks are unnecessary for tasks such as novel view synthesis, where neural radiance fields (NeRFs) had previously achieved SOTA results \citep{barron2022mip}.
 In light of this, \citet{kerbl20233d} use efficiently optimized 3D Gaussian scene representations to achieve SOTA visual quality in novel view synthesis while operating in real time.
 In this work, we adopt a similar perspective and investigate the extent to which neural networks can be replaced with efficient and well-understood classical approaches in generative modeling.